The-Assembly/Voi/README.md

 **In case Firebug is not enabled, follow the steps below**

 The Firebug extension isn’t being developed or maintained any longer.
 So, it will be disabled by default.
 When you do right click and see you will not get option to inspect with firebug.
-Firefox DevTools is alternative of Firebug.<br\>
+Firefox DevTools is alternative of Firebug.<br/>

 Still you can use it but you need to enable it.